Gr8Potato/CSC-3501-Assembly-Practice/README.md

 # CSC-3501-Assembly-Practice
-I made **the assembly portion of this program** for an assignment to demonstrate a foundational understanding of registers, assembly instructions, and memory allocation.
+I made **the assembly portion of this program** to demonstrate a foundational understanding of registers, assembly instructions, and memory allocation.

 Student-faculty provided the C code and Make file.